 We performed a comparison between AWS Backup and Zerto based on real PeerSpot user reviews.

-Find out in this report how the two Cloud Backup solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."RDS backup is one of the most crucial components of any client's cloud environment, so we generally use that.
-Additionally, we store EBS snapshots in S3."
+Find out in this report how the two Cloud Backup solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The auto-scaling feature and the time efficiency of setting up AWS Backup are the most valuable aspects for us."

 "The most valuable features of AWS Backup are point-in-time recovery and support resources."